MauroBischof/UniversalUninstaller/README.md

-<H2> Universal Uninstaller is a free PoweShell script to silently uninstall sofware and executing ps/cmd commands on remote computers. </H2>
+<H2> Universal Uninstaller is a free PoweShell script to silently uninstall sofware and executing powershell/cmd commands on remote computers. </H2>

 The script is meant to support it admins or similar occupations in thier daylie doing.
 It should help you to minimize work while managing remote windows computers.
-Beside uninstall programs, its also capable of executing ps and cmd commands on the remote computer.
+Beside uninstall programs, its also capable of executing powershell and cmd commands on the remote computer.
 All commands are executed silenty, if a program do not support a silent uninstallation, it wont be visible either.

 <H2> Installation </H2>